 I suggested to Colm that it was about time he got a logo for his website – this website, irisharchaeology.ie.

 OK then, he told me, (charitably), you can sort it.

 OK then, I told him, I will.

 But where to start?
-The entire discipline of archaeology in...Read More »
+The entire discipline of archaeology in Ireland...Read More »

 A call for papers has been sent out for The Archaeology of Gatherings conference.
 This thematic international conference will bring together a range of speakers from different disciplines including both academics and professionals.
-The aim is to explore the material culture and psychology behind...Read More »
+The aim is to explore...Read More »

 Stopping off with my family on the car-journey between Dublin and Galway recently, I had an opportunity to visit the famous archaeological site of Clonmacnoise.
-Located right in the centre of the country, where a major east-west route-way met Ireland’s longest river, the north-south running...Read More »
+Located right in the centre of the country, where a major east-west route-way met Ireland’s longest river,...Read More »

 Below the Surface presents its sixth talk in the maritime series on board the Jeanie Johnston tall ship.
 This replica famine ship is currently docked on the Dublin quays and the creaking sounds of its wooden hull will undoubtedly create a very atmospheric location for the lecture series.

-Presented by Prof. Poul Holm, Trinity College Dublin...Read More »
+Presented by Prof. Poul Holm, Trinity College Dublin on...Read More »